mdupli/wtrack/README.md

 the main search loop finishes and the full run list exists: revisit every run flagged `wasWalkedBack`, and reconnect it with the next run if —

-- lead-in and lead-out (the two runs' own reported boundary points) differ by less than `reconnectAngle` (default `30°`) — its **own** threshold, deliberately looser than the warm-up narrow angle: the two sides of a real gentle jibe entry can differ more than warm-up's strict self-consistency standard while still clearly being "basically the same run," and
+- `headingUnwrapped`'s own range (`max − min`) across the *whole candidate merged range* (from the first run's own start to the second run's own end) stays under the wide angle, and
-- nothing else in the transition zone between them would have disqualified it anyway — re-run the same `edgeFails`/`curvatureFails` checks `computeRuns` already uses across every point from one run's end to the other's start (a genuine gap, stall, device disagreement, or a curvature spike past `runCurvThresh` all still block reconnection).
+- nothing else in the transition zone between them would have disqualified it anyway — re-run the same edge and vertex checks `computeRuns` already uses (excluding fit centripetal acceleration, which is warm-up/warm-down-scoped and not part of this) across every point from one run's end to the other's start.

-If both hold, the two runs merge into one spanning the full original range (including whatever sat between them), inheriting the second run's own `wasWalkedBack` flag and termination reason.
-This runs to a fixed point, not just a single pass — a reconnected run can itself have inherited a walk-back flag from its new right-hand neighbor, enabling a further chained merge (three or more short, gentle breaks in a row all collapsing back into one run).
+If both hold, the two runs merge into one spanning the full original range, inheriting the second run's own `wasWalkedBack` flag and termination reason.
+This runs to a fixed point, not just a single pass — a reconnected run can itself have inherited a walk-back flag from its new right-hand neighbor, enabling a further chained merge.

+This criterion went through two earlier, less robust versions before landing here, each replaced after a real failure surfaced its specific blind spot — worth keeping on record, since each fix looked complete until the next real track disproved it:

+1. **Originally**: checked lead-in/lead-out heading (the two runs' own boundary points) against a separate, looser `reconnectAngle` threshold.
+Failed on a jibe gradual enough that no single edge-to-edge step exceeds much, but the *cumulative* course change across the whole transition is a genuine, large reversal — confirmed with a synthetic 2.5°/point gradual jibe: boundary difference measured only 12.5° (would have silently reconnected), against a genuine 137.5° overall change.
+2. **Replaced with**: comparing the candidate range's own warm-up average (a circular mean over its first few edges, bounded to the *owning* run's own extent) against its own warm-down average (same, over its last few), plus a peak-deviation "overshoot" check scanning the whole candidate range for double-backs.
+Failed on a real track: three consecutive walked-back runs, each independently a genuine ~90°+ turn, chain-merged in two pairwise steps that each looked individually fine.
+   The deeper problem, once traced: a circular mean of several edges can itself *understate* a turn — three edges turning 60° at each vertex (0°→60°→120°, a genuine 120° turn) average to a warm-up of 30° and a warm-down of 90°, a circular-mean "difference" of only 60°, quietly losing a third of the real rotation before the comparison even runs.
+3. **Current**: `headingUnwrapped`'s own range across the whole candidate merged range, described above.
+Sidesteps both prior failure modes at
+   once: it's a continuous, non-wrapping, sequentially-accumulated quantity — never averaged, so it can't understate a turn the way a circular mean can (case 2's failure), and it directly measures "how far did heading ever swing, in total, anywhere in this range" rather than relying on two single boundary points (case 1's).
+Verified against the real track that broke case 2: the 232° range measured for that candidate merge — comfortably over the 90° wide angle — is already apparent from just the *first* of the two chained merges alone, so this catches the problem at its earliest point, not eventually.
+Also reuses the wide angle itself rather than a separate, bespoke reconnection-only threshold, matching the same "would this qualify as one run on its own merits" standard used everywhere else in this state machine.

+A `reconnectEnabled` checkbox (default on) gates the entire pass — added specifically as an investigation tool, after case 2 above turned out to still be producing incorrect merges the checkbox helped isolate: setting `merged` to the checkbox's own state instead of always `true` means the `while(merged)` loop's body never executes at all when unchecked, leaving every run exactly as the state machine's main search found it, nothing reconnected.

 ### The edge check

-Beyond curvature and heading, an edge also fails (breaking the run) if:
+Beyond the vertex checks below and heading, an edge also fails (breaking the run) if:

 - **Low speed** (`runLowSpeedThresh`, default `0.3 m/s`) — `speed ≤`
-  threshold.
-Too slow to still be "sailing."
-- **Device disagreement** (`runDeviceDisagreeThresh`, default `5 m/s`) —
-  `fit_speed − device_speed ≥` threshold, only when device speed is present
-  on the track at all.
+  threshold, reading `fitDerived`'s own smoothed speed (§7), not `derived`'s raw one.
+A genuine judgment call, unlike the heading/ curvature split above: a smoothed reading could in principle blur over a brief, real stall, but a noisy raw reading can just as easily produce a false one from a single bad position fix.
 - **True gap** — the edge's own interval exceeds `dtMaxVar + baseDtMs` (§2).
 The `+ baseDtMs` is deliberate slack: even a well-behaved fixed-rate track can transiently drop a single sample (a brief GPS